 Elements of the ESF Diagnostic Process

 The ESF diagnostic process focuses on six Essential Actions:

-1.1- Develop campus instructional leaders (principal, assistant principal, teacher leaders, and counselors) with clear roles and responsibilities.
+1.1- Developing campus instructional leaders (principal, assistant principal, teacher leaders, and counselors) with clear roles and responsibilities.

-2.1- Recruit, select, assign, induct, and retain a full staff of highly qualified educators.
+2.1- Recruiting, selecting, assigning, inducting, and retaining a full staff of highly qualified educators.

-3.1- Compelling and aligned vision, mission, goals, values focused on a safe environment and high expectations.
+3.1- A compelling and aligned vision, mission, goals, values focused on a safe environment and high expectations.